Keeping it simple

 Over the last 40 years I have used my own simple system to keep the required records and submit my end of year returns early, freeing up time to concentrate on my clients, writing, volunteer and creative work.

-During last 10 years, I have been helping friends to navigate the system and save them paying agency or accountancy fees.
-If you earn less than £20K a year, you don't need to go to the cost and hassle of going digital.
+During the last 10 years, I have been helping friends to navigate the system and save them paying agency or accountancy fees.
+If you earn less than £20K a year, you don't need to go to the cost of going digital.

 I am a Member of the Institute of Administration and Management (AInstAM), and a qualified award-winning Business Advisor who has helped hundreds of small business owners learn new skills to trade independently, online and in their local communites.